Cantera/cantera/doc/sphinx/reference/onedim/grid-refinement.md

 The algorithm tracks information about which grid points should be kept and which ones need to have additional grid points inserted to the right of them.
-This data is used to refine the grid as well as to keep too many points from being removed during a refinement step.
+This data is used to refine the grid as well as to prevent too many points from being removed during a refinement step.